 - In a small skillet, combine sugar and orange juice; cook over medium-low heat for 10-15 minutes or until mixture is golden brown, stirring occasionally.
 Quickly pour into six ungreased 6-ounce ramekins or custard cups, tilting to coat bottom of dish.
 Let stand for 10 minutes.

 - For custard, in a small saucepan, heat milk until bubbles form around sides of saucepan.
 Remove from the heat.
 In a small bowl, whisk the eggs, sugar and salt.
 Stir half of the warm milk into egg mixture; return all to pan and mix well.
-Stir in orange peel and extract.
+Stir in orange zest and extract.
 Slowly pour into prepared ramekins.

 - Place ramekins in a baking pan.
 Fill pan with boiling water to a depth of 3/4 in.
 Bake, uncovered, at 325° for 30-35 minutes or until centers are just set (mixture will jiggle).
 Remove ramekins from water bath; cool for 1 hour.
 Cover and refrigerate for at least 3 hours.